edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

 Phoenix
 =======

-:edb-alt-title: Building a GitHub OAuth applicaiton
+:edb-alt-title: Building a GitHub OAuth application

 There is a community-supported `Elixir driver
 <https://hex.pm/packages/edgedb>`_ for EdgeDB.
 In this tutorial, we'll look at